-NOW, THEREFORE, BE IT RESOLVED BY THE CITY COMMISSION OF THE CITY OF being true and correct and are made a specific part of this Resolution.
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COMMISSION OF THE CITY OF MIRAMAR, FLORIDA AS FOLLOWS:

-MIRAMAR, FLORIDA AS FOLLOWS:
+Section 1: That the foregoing "WHEREAS" clauses are ratified and confirmed as being true ad correct and are made a specific part of this Resolution.

-Section 1: That the foregoing "WHEREAS" clauses are ratified and confirmed as approved, together with such non-substantial changes as are acceptable to the City
+Section 2: That the proposed Action Plan Amendment, attached as Exhibit "A", is approved, together with such non-substantial changes as are acceptable to the City Manager and approved as to form and legal sufficiency by the City Attorney.